Renewable energy cooperative: Germany

 Germany has a history of decentralized cooperatives for energy production, so the foundation already existed to switch to renewable sources instead.
 Changes in financial and regulatory structure have allowed for the creation of 862 RE co-ops since 2006.
 This is largely due to their feed-in tariff system, Renewable Energy Sources Act, German Cooperative law (facilitates the process of establishing new RECs), and bank loaning.
 As it became easier to create a renewable energy cooperative, awareness also spread until it arrived at the point where 46% of Germany's renewable energy capacity is sourced from cooperatives.
 In 2012, 700 RECs in Germany engaged 150,000 members.

 Denmark

 Denmark's RE co-ops are mostly focused on wind energy.
 The government encourages their creation by providing tax exemptions to families that generate their own electricity or buy shares of RE cooperatives.
 As a result, over 100,000 families belonged to wind turbine cooperatives by 2001.
 These same co-ops installed 86% of all wind turbines in the country and, as of 2012, wind cooperatives owned 20.4% of the total installed wind power capacity in Denmark.

+Early examples in Denmark according to the CommunityPower research project include the Middelgrunden Wind Turbine Cooperative.